react-cosmos/react-cosmos/README.md

 [![Cosmos Next](next.png)](https://flatris-playground.now.sh/)

-Here's a [live demo](https://flatris-playground.now.sh/).
-Keep mind that this is static export.
-The React Cosmos dev environment has more functionality.
+**[Live demo](https://flatris-playground.now.sh/)**.
+Keep in mind this is a static export.
+The dev environment, which requires a local server running, has more functionality.

 ## Table of contents